 After you start a discussion in your course, you might find it's a challenge to maintain discussion activity throughout the term.
-Without vigilance on your part, even discussions that start out with ample excitement can dwindle as the term progresses.
+Discussions that start out with ample excitement can dwindle as the term progresses.

 Moderation is a balance between guiding the conversation and standing back to let students discover new ideas.
-You need to configure the discussion board functions to keep students focused on relevant discussions and to determine a student's level of access.
+You can configure discussion board functions to keep students focused on relevant discussions and determine a student's level of access.

 You can grant forum moderation abilities to other users.

-You can assign forum roles to limit access to a forum or to help with forum administration.
-For example, to help control the discussion board content that is presented to your students, you can assign a responsible user the role of moderator.
+Assign forum roles to limit access to a forum or to help with forum administration.
+For example, to help control the discussion board content presented to your students, you can assign a responsible user the role of moderator.

 In a forum, each user has a role and can have only one role per forum.
 By default, instructors have the role of manager and students have the role of participant.
 When you're logged in as an instructor, you can't change your own forum role.